Sovremenny-class destroyer: Design of the PLAN Project 956E and Project 956EM

+The rear main gun has been removed from the Project 956EM.

+Design of the Soviet / Russian Project 956 and Project 956A

 Command and control

 The ship's combat systems can use target designation data from the ship's active and passive sensors, from other ships in the fleet, from surveillance aircraft or via a communications link from the ship's helicopter.
 The multi-channel defence suite is capable of striking several targets simultaneously.